nikkibudeanu/woofme/TESTING.md

 ### **Response to the user test:**

 + All bugs were fixed before submission and suggestions were implemented.
-Except second suggestions in point 1.

 ## Manual Testing
 ========================================================================================